 Jellied cranberry sauce is made by cooking cranberries and then straining the mixture to remove cranberry solids.
 The remaining liquid is then set using gelatin or pectin, to create a smooth, firm, and jelly-like consistency without visible cranberry pieces.
 It is smooth and uniform in texture with a consistent, gel-like appearance.

-Choosing between whole berry and jellied cranberry sauce is a matter of personal preference, with some favoring the chunky texture and complex flavor of whole berry sauce and others preferring the smooth, sweet consistency of the jellied sauce.
+Choosing between whole berry and jellied cranberry sauce comes down to personal preference—some prefer the chunky texture and complex flavor of whole berry, while others enjoy the smooth, sweet consistency of jellied.

 More Sauces